Tanni Grey-Thompson: Career in television

 In preparation for her retirement from the track in 2007, she expanded her television presenting career on BBC Wales and S4C, as well as BBC One.

 Grey-Thompson has worked for the BBC on a number of sporting events.
 At the Glasgow 2014 Commonwealth Games, she worked as a reporter across multiple sports.
 For the Birmingham 2022 Commonwealth Games, she joined the athletics team as a pundit and commentator.

 She was the first female wheelchair user in the world to present on television on BBC2's ground-breaking series for disabled people From the Edge.

 She has also presented BBC Wales X-ray, Big Welsh Challenge, Land of our Mothers, and worked for BBC Radio Wales, Five Live, and Radio Cleveland.
 She was a key member of the BBC commentary team at the Beijing Paralympics 2008, and of subsequent Paralympics.

-In February 2025 Tanni was a guest panellist on ITVs flagship show Loose Women.
+In February and April 2025 Tanni was a guest panellist on ITVs flagship show Loose Women.